Monday, March 25, 2019

 At the same time, the pit decided to just open to let light in.
 It made this decision all on its own.

-If a supercomputer is obviously a product of human intelligence, then how come divine intelligence cannot be the source of the brain and the eye?
+If a supercomputer is obviously a product of human intelligence, then how come divine intelligence cannot be the source of the human brain and the eye?
 Both organs are intricate beyond human comprehension.
-Both organs contain countless volumes of intelligent information.
+They contain countless volumes of intelligent information.
 Both organs have precision and design that transcend any creation of mankind.
-The aforementioned is true even about the structure of an individual cell.
+That sort of a description of the complexity of the brain and eyes is true even of the structure of an individual cell.
 If scientists in laboratories can successfully carry out artificial selection, then there is no reason to believe that God could not have designed our bodies.

 "Every change had to confer a survival advantage, no matter how slight.
 Eventually, the light-sensitive spot evolved into a retina, the layer of cells and pigment at the back of the human eye.
 Over time a lens formed at the front of the eye.
 It could have arisen as a double-layered transparent tissue containing increasing amounts of liquid that gave it the convex curvature of the human eye."

 How could this evolutionary process take place?
 It has only been asserted thus far that it actually happened.
 The entire universe literally screams design, yet the atheist foolishly dismisses the wealth of evidence contrary to his views because of naturalistic biases.
-That is circular reasoning.
 Darwinism cannot explain how the beautifully complex, mechanical systems of the human anatomy came into existence.

 "In fact, eyes corresponding to every stage in this sequence have been found in existing living species.
 The existence of this range of less complex light-sensitive structures supports scientists' hypotheses about how complex eyes like ours could evolve.
 The first animals with anything resembling an eye lived about 550 million years ago.
 And, according to one scientist's calculations, only 364,000 years would have been needed for a camera-like eye to evolve from a light-sensitive patch."